YimingYAN/QP-Test-Problems/README.md

 ```
 These problems are consistent with the discrption from Maros and Meszaros.

-* In he discription about these test problems from Maros and Meszaros, they assume rl=ru. **BUT we do observe that for quite a few problems, rl ~= ru.
+* In the discription about these test problems from Maros and Meszaros, they assume rl=ru. **BUT we do observe that for quite a few problems, rl ~= ru.
 For details of extracted problems, see log.txt**.

 ### Credits